odl-user-1752735/CapStoneSolution/Solution-Guide/soln-guide.md

     ```
     AZURE_OPENAI_CHAT_DEPLOYMENT_NAME=Replace with your deployment name
-    AZURE_OPENAI_ENDPOINT=Repl ace with your endpoint URL
+    AZURE_OPENAI_ENDPOINT=Replace with your endpoint URL
     AZURE_OPENAI_API_KEY=Replace with your API key
     ```
    ![](./Images/Image12.png)